MP for Birmingham Yardley

 Parliamentary Under-Secretary (Home Office)

-Jess Phillips is a Labour (Co-op) MP for Birmingham Yardley, first elected in 2015.
-She currently serves as Parliamentary Under-Secretary at the Home Office (from July 2024) and has held a range of roles in parliament, including as Shadow Minister for Domestic Violence and Safeguarding, and several committee assignments spanning crime, education, national security and victims’ rights.
+Jess Phillips is a Labour and Co-operative MP for Birmingham Yardley, first elected in 2015.
+She currently serves as Parliamentary Under-Secretary in the Home Office and has sat on several parliamentary committees, including the Education Committee and various public bill committees.

 Generated 21 February 2026